Swedish Armed Forces: History

 During the Cold War, the wartime mass conscription system was kept in place to act as a deterrent to the Soviet Union, seen as the greatest military threat to Sweden.
 The end of the Cold War and the collapse of the Soviet Union meant that the perceived threat lessened and the armed forces were downsized, with conscription taking in fewer and fewer recruits until it was deactivated in 2010.

-Sweden remains a neutral country, but has cooperated with NATO since the Partnership for Peace in 1994.
-Sweden was one of five partner nations granted the status of Enhanced Opportunities Partner at NATO's Wales Summit in 2014, coinciding with Russia's illegal annexation of Crimea and intervention in Ukraine.
+This small size is often considered one of the major strategic weaknesses of the Swedish Armed Forces.

 The Russo-Georgian War of 2008 and the events in Ukraine in 2014 gradually shifted Swedish debate back in favour of increased defence spending, as concerns grew over Russia's military buildup and intentions.
 Conscription was reintroduced in 2017 to supplement the insufficient number of volunteers signing up for service.
 Unlike in the past, the current conscription system applies to both men and women.

 Following the United Kingdom leaving the European Union in 2020, the EU's mutual defence clause (Lisbon Treaty Article 42.7) ceased to apply to the UK.
 In 2022, Sweden and the UK signed a mutual security deal, re-pledging support if either state is attacked.

-On June 29th, 2022, Sweden along with Finland was formally invited to become a member of NATO.
+On June 29, 2022, Finland and Sweden were formally invited to become members of NATO, and joined respectively in 2023 and 2024.